Health risks

 How can you prevent shingles?

-The Dutch government is considering including the shingles vaccination in the National Immunisation Programme for people aged 60 and over, possibly from 2026.
-Until then, vaccination is available on request, at your own expense.
-You can book a shingles vaccination appointment at KLM Health Services.
+Yes, vaccination against shingles is possible.
+The Dutch government is considering including the shingles vaccination in the National Immunisation Programme for people aged 60 and over, possibly from 2027.
 The vaccination consists of two doses, given a few months apart.
-Let us advise you if the shingles vaccine is suitable for you.
+Vaccination is especially relevant for employees aged fifty and over and for employees with an increased health risk.

 More information